Yaki Yaki Bo – Best Value Teppanyaki Restaurant in Singapore?

 Beef.
 I have to be honest, there’s a little bit of luck involved here.

 Sometimes, you get an extremely lean cut which means that it isn’t as tasty and juicy as it should be.
-Worse if you have an experienced chef doing the cooking for you, which happened to me once, so it arrived overcooked and a little tough.
+Worse if you have an inexperienced chef doing the cooking for you, which happened to me once, so it arrived overcooked and a little tough.

 Usually though, you get a cut that has a good mix of fat and soft, juicy meat.
 Oh, and combined with those tasty fried garlic bits?
 Delicious!